magao-x/handbook/handling/telescope_removal.rst

    - Ensure that ``stagepickoff`` is in the ``tel`` position.
    - Place the k-mirror at 180 degrees.
-   - Select the Ha-narrow and 875 filter on fwsci1 and the Ha-narrow filter on fwsci2
+   - Select the 875 filter on fwsci1 and the Ha-narrow filter on fwsci2
    - turn off power for all devices on MagAO-X following the regular shutdown procedure.
    - turn off all devices on ``usbdu0`` and ``usbdu0`` in the advanced tab of ``pwrGUI``
    - use the ``shutdown -h now`` command to halt both RTC and ICC